 George Wright is dead.
 He was not killed in battle, but was a victim of one of the many shells that fall on Ypres daily.
-He was walking down a street when a shell fell and killed him outright.
+On June 16th, he was walking down a street when a shell fell and killed him outright.

 He went out to France in July 1915 and was wounded soon after.
 In November 1915 George won the Military Cross for conspicuous gallantry:

 “Hearing that a Sergeant had been buried in the fall of a gallery, he went down and along the gallery to rescue him, but, getting entangled in wire, got back only with great difficulty.
 Later he went down again with a mining officer and recovered the Sergeant’s body.”

 He was a regular visitor to the OPS, attending three dinners before the war.
 His frequent visits are full of the most delightful memories and we will miss his cheery wit and humour.